-- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL, DDSL, Computing lead and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and governing board to update this policy on an annual basis.
+- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and governing board to update this policy on an annual basis.

-The DSL's & DDSL will be responsible for:
+The DSL will be responsible for:

-- Taking the lead responsibility for online safety in the school. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning.
+- Taking the lead responsibility for online safety in the school. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff, and ensuring all members of the school community understand this procedure.

-- Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff, and ensuring all members of the school community understand this procedure. - Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing board about online safety on a termly basis. - Working with the headteacher, computing lead and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the headteacher and governing board to update this policy on an annual basis.
+- Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining detailed, secure and accurate written records of reported online safety concerns as well as the decisions and whether or not referrals have been made. - Understanding the purpose of record keeping. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing board about online safety on a termly basis. - Working with the headteacher and ICT technicians to conduct half-termly lighttouch reviews of this policy. - Working with the headteacher and governing board to update this policy on an annual basis.

-Computing lead and ICT technicians will be responsible for:
+ICT technicians will be responsible for: